Welcome from Peter Planchet

 The 1916 Standing Liberty Quarter

-1916 Standing Liberty Quarter The standing liberty quarter was designed by Hermon MacNeil, the Amercian sculptor whose works appear in the US Supreme Court Building.
-Along with the Walking Liberty half dollar, the buffalo nickel, and mercury dime, it began the "golden era" of US coins in which the insipid Barber series was replaced by coins that were artistically more pleasing.
-In 1916, the Standing Liberty Quarter was released where Miss Liberty had an exposed breast.
+In 1916, the Standing Liberty Quarter was released where Liberty had an exposed breast.
 This should have been nothing new, after all, there were exposed breasts on the 1896 five dollar note. which depicted five semi-naked females.
-In 1899, the hussies on the five dollar bill were replaced by an Indian Chief.
+(In 1899, the hussies on the five dollar bill were replaced by an Indian Chief.)

 The 1896 Five Dollars